diridari/PipeRelay/README.md

    the solution in this case is to remove this encapsulation header and change the pcap-linklayer to a 6lowpan one.
    By default this feature is enabled.

- ### Config-File  (XXXX Ab hier exakt gleich zu Readme.txt?
-Falls ja, kopiere Rest von dort hierher, um die dortigen Änderungen mitzunehmen).
+ ### Config-File
 If the application runs in ssh mode, the user has to define a config file.
 Using this file the app can read which clients to connect to and which applications are supposed to run at the remote client.
- <The config file has following definitions:
+The config file has following definitions:
- - each entry stands in its own line
+- each entry stands in a separate line
- - an space(' ') separate the entry-parts
+- a space (' ') separates the entry-parts
- - an empty line ore the EOF define the end of the config file
+- an empty line or the EOF descriptor define the end of the config file
- - there are max 200 chars per line allowed
+- there are max 200 chars allowed per line
- - you can (opt.) add with a '#' a setUp command with gets executed before stating executing remote-command

 #### Syntax:
- * < hostname or ip> < space> < username> < space> < remote command with spaces>  <#> <setUp command>
+* < hostname or ip> < space> < username> < space> < remote command>    <line end>

- * < hostname or ip> < space> < username> < space> < remote command with spaces>  <#> <setUp command>
+* < hostname or ip> < space> < username> < space> < remote command>   <line end>

 * ...

 e.g

-           127.0.0.1 linuxUser sudo tcpdump -i eth0 #/etc/setUpScript pyh0 0 26
+          127.0.0.1 linuxUser sudo tcpdump -i eth0
-           myServer  sudo tcpdump -i eth0 # setup-Script
+          myServer  sudo tcpdump -i eth0  // invalid
           8.8.8.8 google please hack that for me :)

 * the first line says that the host ist "127.0.0.1" the user is "LinuxUser" and the command is "sudo tcpdump -i eth0"
 * the second line says that the host ist "myServer" the user is empty(2 spaces)   and the command is "tcpdump -i eth0"
-    also the command "setup-Script " gets executed before calling tcpdump
 * the third line says that the end of the config is reached so that the entry in the fourth line will be ignored

+***
+***
 ## How to dev

 -   Each Pipe Reader shall run in a single Thread.